 At the New Brunswick Federation of Snowmobile Club’s Annual General Meeting in April 2017, Mr. Brad Mann was elected as President of the Federation and Chair of the Board of Directors for a third consecutive term.
 Brad is the NBFSC’s 11th elected Volunteer President.
 Brad will become the immediate Past-President of the NBFSC at the 2018 AGM in May, 2018.

-In Brad’s words here is his background and passion for snowmobiling;
+In Brad’s words in 2015; his passion for snowmobiling;

 “I started young, riding on the snowmobile with my dad at the age of eight years old.
 After a few years, I was attracted to the sport and decided to learn to ride by myself.
 I have been riding snowmobiles since I was 12 years old, and also started snowmobile racing in ovals at this age.

 That beginning was 43 years ago now, so as you can imagine, it is a big part of my life and snowmobiling always has been.
 My first snowmobile was a 12 horsepower Ski-Doo Olympic; I have a lot of fond memories of that old machine!
 So far in my life, I have ridden snowmobiles over 20,000 miles and raced snowmobiles for over 5000 miles.
 All of those miles were put on right here in my beautiful home province of New Brunswick and in my opinion, we have the best of everything a snowmobiler could want right here in our back yard.

 I have been involved with the NBFSC for over 15 years now.
 I was President of the Restigouche Snowmobile Club for seven years, then elected to the Provincial Board for five years and served three years as Vice-President.